NZBMA’s Terms & Conditions

 Non-maleficence: Avoiding policy enforcement that could harm vulnerable populations

-Autonomy: Respecting client self-determination while maintaining professional boundary integrity
+Autonomy: Respecting client self-determination whilst maintaining professional boundary integrity

 Justice: Ensuring equitable access to services regardless of individual socioeconomic circumstances